nphara/santander_datascience2023/20-python_etl/README.md

 - JSON
 - Files

-"While the Useless Machine code lacks conditional structures and some mathematical operators, it's worth noting that for a program designed to shut itself off, this may not be a significant drawback! :D
+While the Useless Machine code lacks conditional structures and some mathematical operators, it's worth noting that for a program designed to shut itself off, this may not be a significant drawback! :D

 Similar to typical Useless Machines, this one also has its own trick.
 It relies on a JSON file containing 56 farewell greetings from around the world.
 The program selects one of these greetings and processes a message using that information.
 Then, the generated message is saved in another JSON and its mission is finally fulfilled.

 These greetings were generously provided by ChatGPT after some interactions.
-Originally, the project was intended to utilize the OpenAI API, but unfortunately, the token had already expired."
+Originally, the project was intended to utilize the OpenAI API, but unfortunately, the token had already expired.

 ## How to use it